12 Frontend Interview Questions That Senior Devs Still Get Wrong

 Promise.allAll‑or‑nothing operations (e.g., loading initial app data).

-Promise.allSettledPartial success acceptable (e.g., dashboard widgets).
+Promise.allSettledPartial success is acceptable (e.g., dashboard widgets).

 Promise.raceFirst response wins (e.g., fastest CDN).